 Here for your consideration is my experiment with effectively increasing the size of the obstruction under the table.
 I started with an early model of a Sumner Acousticut (they changed a lot over the years).
 This particular piece had a fairly blunt end to the window, much like the one depicted in Figure 1.

-First, I made the flat area 200% worse by adding a piece of plastic as a further "obstacle to soundicule arrows."
+First, I made the blunt area 200% worse by adding a piece of plastic as a further "obstacle to soundicule arrows."
 Now you can't even sight from the tip straight through the piece.
 Certainly all of the tractor beam soundicules are aimed right at this newly enlarged obstruction.

 Here is the resultant sound spectrum diagram with the increased obstacle to sound wave transmission.